 This smart neighbourhood pizzeria in Hove (there's another branch on London Road) is the ideal place to bring hungry kids after a day on the beach.
 They may not notice that the pizzas are Naples-style, soft and billowing, or that they've been cooked in a wood-fired oven and topped with quality San Marzano tomatoes.
-But they'll love how delicious they are, and you'll appreciate the list of daily specials that might include pizza with Tuscan finocchiona & fried aubergine.
+But they'll love how delicious they are, and you'll appreciate the list of daily specials that might include pizza with Tuscan finocchiona salami & fried aubergine.
 Pizzas from £5.50.

 Head to boho Kemptown for a memorable afternoon tea at Metrodeco, a camp and quirky 1930s-style converted Art Deco furniture showroom.
 Relax into an ornate vintage armchair and choose from two dozen tea blends (the delicate Silver Needle white tea is particularly good), served in mismatched bone china to accompany dainty open sandwiches, scones, cakes and pastries.
 The tea-infused cocktails include a Sweet Sunburst made with rum, rhubarb & vanilla-flavoured rooibos.
-Afternoon tea from £20.
+Afternoon tea from £22.

 Chef Dave Miney spent three years working in Tokyo before opening Bincho Yakitori, an authentic izakaya (Japanese gastropub).
 You’ll find him behind the counter of this small, atmospheric and always busy restaurant, tending the charcoal grill.
 Among the many must-order small plates are sweet and crunchy karaage (fried chicken), teriyaki grilled quail, and grilled aubergine with miso.
 Dishes from £2.80.

 The flavours of the authentic regional Indian food are as vivid as the green and orange colour scheme at Curry Leaf Café, a casual Brighton Lanes diner.
 Look out for Keralan dishes such as prawn ularthiyathu (fried with mustard seeds, curry leaves and coconut), a speciality of the restaurant.
-Mains from £12.95
+Mains from £12.95.

-Street Diner where you can sample some of Brighton's best street food.
+Street Diner, where you can sample some of Brighton's best street food.